jwonyk/crop-water-gamma/README.md

 ## Authorship

-This repository was created for the following course: EDS 222 - Statistics for Environmental Data Science University of California, Santa Barbara
+This repository was created for the following course: EDS 222 - Statistics for Environmental Data Science, University of California, Santa Barbara.

 **Project Author**: Jay Kim